kurakke/kurakke/README.md

 ## 👋Hi there I am kurakke.
-I am web engineer.
+- A student engineer who enjoys front-end and back-end development.
-I am currently attending the National Institute of Technology, Kitakyushu College.
+- I am currently attending the National Institute of Technology, Kitakyushu College.
-If you would like to get in touch, please contact me at this email address: kurakke0904@gmail.com.
+- If you would like to get in touch, please contact me at this email address: kurakke0904@gmail.com.

 ## My Skills
 ### FrontEnd